mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

 !!! question "Are there any general-purpose plugins for MPS from the community?"
     Have a look at the [plugin section](https://mps.rocks/#awesome-MPS) of [mps.rocks](https://mps.rocks).

-!!! question "Which kinds of plugins are there?"
+!!! question "Which kinds of plugins are there? :beginner:"

     - [Two kinds of MPS plugins](https://specificlanguages.com/posts/2022-01/24-two-kinds-of-plugins/){{ blog('sl') }}
     - [MPS plugins vs. IDEA plugins](https://specificlanguages.com/posts/2022-05/09-mps-plugins-vs-idea-plugins/){{ blog('sl') }}